 It is particularly concerning that five of the arrested human rights defenders are accused of “publicising unauthorised public meetings” in relation to their announcements before the protests.
 Civil Rights Observer believes the charges would hinder organisers of social movements from inviting the public to participate in peaceful demonstrations, which excessively restricts the freedom of expression and assembly.
 The tough maximum sentences would have a chilling effect on assembly organisers.

 The Police objected to 21 marches and 26 public processions last year, which was the most in the past five years (Note 2).
 This shows that the Police use the notification mechanism to suppress the freedom of assembly.

 “We are of the view that the arrest and prosecution of these 15 well-known leaders was a decision made not just based on evidence, but also with political considerations.
 The Police and the Department of Justice are trying to create a chilling effect,” said Icarus Wong and Andrew Shum from Civil Rights Observer.

-The United Nations Human Rights Committee has repeatedly criticised the Public Order Ordinance for not meeting international standards on the freedom of expression and association.
+The United Nations Human Rights Committee has repeatedly criticised the Public Order Ordinance for not meeting international standards on the freedom of expression and association (Note 4).
 Civil Rights Observer calls on the Hong Kong government to immediately drop all the charges of the 15 human rights defenders, and propose amendments to the Ordinance in line with the International Covenant on Civil and Political Rights according to the recommendations made by the Human Rights Committee, to safeguard the citizens’ rights to the freedom of expression and assembly.